Reminder of Class Action Lawsuit for Oddity Tech Securities

 Emily J. Thompson, a Chartered Financial Analyst (CFA) with 12 years in investment research, graduated with honors from the Wharton School.
 Specializing in industrial and technology stocks, she provides in-depth analysis for Intellectia’s earnings and market brief reports.

-- Class Action Notice: Rosen Law Firm reminds investors who purchased ODDITY Tech securities between February 26, 2025, and February 24, 2026, that they must apply to be lead plaintiff by May 11, 2026, to participate in the class action and seek compensation.
+- Class Action Notification: Rosen Law Firm reminds investors who purchased Oddity Tech securities between February 26, 2025, and February 24, 2026, to apply as lead plaintiffs by May 11, 2026, to participate in the class action, as those who do not will not be represented.

 See More